JereKuusela/valheim-infinity_hammer/publish/README.md

 1. Install the [BepInExPack Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim).
 2. Download the latest zip.
 3. Extract it in the \<GameDirectory\>\BepInEx\plugins\ folder.
-4. Recommended to also install [Gizmo Reloaded](https://www.nexusmods.com/valheim/mods/1293) for better rotating.
+4. Recommended to also install [Comfy Gizmo](https://github.com/redseiko/ValheimMods/releases/tag/ComfyGizmo-v1.2.0) for better rotating.
 5. Optionally also install the [Configuration manager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases/tag/v16.4) to configure the hammer more easily.
 6. For servers, install [Server devcommands](https://valheim.thunderstore.io/package/JereKuusela/Server_devcommands/) to use it as an admin.